SHEERANER/lab-preview/content/tour/slider.md

 content:
   slides:
     - title: Welcome to the hkust-gz
-      content: Look more about our school: HKUST-GZ!
+      content: 'Look more about our school: HKUST-GZ!'
       align: center
       background:
         position: right